Interactive Reaction Path Diagrams for CH₄ plasma chemistry.#

 else:

-# For non-interactive use, just draw the diagram for a specified time step
+# For non-interactive use, just draw the diagram for a specified time step.

 diagram = plot_reaction_path_diagrams(